-USAC will submit an annual report to the Managing Director and the FCC's 508 Information Technology Coordinator describing the measures USAC has taken to implement Section 508 of the Rehabilitation Act of 1973 (29 U.S.C. § 794d), as amended by the Workforce Investment Act of 1998 (Public Law 105-220) (the Rehabilitation Act) to provide maximum access to information and communication technology, including plans and actions taken to implement accessibility requirements and ensure compliance with the Standards for Section 508 of the Rehabilitation Act as set forth in Appendices A, C, and D to 36 CFR Part 1194.
+USAC will submit an annual report to OMD and the FCC's 508 Information Technology Coordinator describing the measures USAC has taken to implement Section 508 of the Rehabilitation Act of 1973 (29 U.S.C. § 794d), as amended by the Workforce Investment Act of

+1998 (Public Law 105-220) (the Rehabilitation Act) to provide maximum access to information and communication technology, including plans and actions taken to implement accessibility requirements and ensure compliance with the Standards for Section 508 of the Rehabilitation Act as set forth in Appendices A, C, and D to 36 CFR Part 1194.

-USAC will submit an annual report to the Commission describing USAC's information technology security, including measures taken to implement information technology security requirements applicable to federal agencies and efforts taken to safeguard the information technology systems of USAC, including plans and actions taken to ensure compliance with FISMA and any related OMB and NIST guidance.
-Upon request, USAC will provide the Commission with complete information about its IT related spending, facilities, personnel levels and capabilities, contracts, operations, processes, technical infrastructure, and progress in achieving the foregoing requirements.
+USAC will submit an annual report to the Commission describing USAC's information technology security and privacy, including measures taken to implement information technology security and privacy requirements applicable to federal agencies and efforts taken to safeguard the information technology systems of USAC, including plans and actions taken to ensure compliance with FISMA, or subsequent versions as may be enacted by Congress, and any related OMB and NIST guidance.

+Upon request, USAC will provide the Commission with complete information about its information systems, IT-related spending, facilities, personnel levels and capabilities, contracts, operations, processes, technical infrastructure, training, and progress in achieving federal information security and privacy requirements.